 As with many forms of analysis we may be left with options and try to court the most worthwhile of these.
 This is not the same as striking a deal or picking the winner but the same urge to go with what feels most right is surely a motivating decider.
-This could be an emotional (heaven forbid! said the scientist, irritably) or an intuitive response.
-Outside of the cogwheels of mathematics as taught there is never a perfect solution, just the one best guess.
+This could be an emotional response (heaven forbid! said the scientist, irritably) or an intuitive one.
+Outside of the cogwheels of mathematics, as taught, there is never a perfect solution only the one best guess.
 As with everything some people are better at this than others.
 Nothing on these pages is thoughtless (bar some digi-mechanical mis-uploads and human errors) and each matter has been weighed – with a little bias, perhaps, toward what ever may open more doors for future research, mine and others.

 I have written also about history in the making (the Articles ‘Watch Out World’ parts 1 – 10) which I had hoped might aid the uncrowned king recognized by Nostradamus who may well emerge – should such a person break surface at all – more or less contemporaneously with the choreographed moves toward globalization.